hikeventures/hikeventures.github.io/_posts/events/2018-06-25-Hilleberg-Allak-3-Inner-Mesh-Tent.markdown

 layout: post
 ---

-Petra Hilleberg from showed us their new Hilleberg Allak 3 and Hilleberg Allak 3 Inner Mesh Tent at the OutDoor Show in Friedrichshafen.
+Petra Hilleberg from showed us their new <a rel="nofollow" href="https://amzn.to/2tvvYK2">Hilleberg Allak 3</a> and Hilleberg Allak 3 Inner Mesh Tent at the OutDoor Show in Friedrichshafen.

 <div class="embed-responsive embed-responsive-16by9">
     <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/nw3e8VnX3CI"></iframe>